Claim: Dropped food remains germ-free if picked up within five seconds.

 Sightings: In a 2000 television commercial for the Volkswagen Passat, a new father muses "The fact that I'm responsible for the upbringing of another human being is utterly ridiculous.
 How did this happen?
 Suddenly, I'm the one saying, 'Don't touch the cookie on the ground,' when I'm really thinking 'five-second rule.'
 If the cookie just hit the ground, that cookie is still good."

 A 1999 commercial for M&Ms refers to the belief.
-Sensing he's about to be eaten, a crispy M&M throws himself onto the floor, announcing "Ah, look at that
+Sensing he's about to be eaten, a crispy M&M throws himself onto the floor, announcing "Ah, look at that — can't eat a candy that fell on the floor."
+"Why?"
+"It's a rule."
+"Whose rule?"

 Also, the main character in the 2001 film Osmosis Jones becomes ill after applying his "ten second rule" to a hard-boiled egg dropped in the chimpanzee cage at the zoo.